acash821/COEN-11/README.md

 Lab 10(Lab 9 skipped): Encrypt the appointment book and be able to read and write from a file to the book(extension of Lab 6)

 Lab 11(Extra Credit): Created a garage storing cars using linked lists

+Final Project: Implement a Web browser’s history functionality by using a struct and a linked list data structure and store thebrowser history datain an encrypted file